rafsanislam09/Windows-KVM/README.md

 4. Install required packages `qemu-system-x86_64` `qemu-utils` `qemu-system-gui` `wget` and other dependencies required for them.
 5. customize #Editable section in run-Windows.sh
 6. run in terminal : `chmod +x ./run-Windows.sh && ./run-Windows.sh`.

+**Installation :**
+ 1. Follow screen instructions.
+ 2. When you will be in 'Select Disk' section, click on 'Load drivers'. then browse to '[virtio-win***\amd64\' and select 'w10' folder.
+Click OK.
+Then you will get required driver to install Windows on a specific disk.
+Click Next and select the virtual disk.
+ 3. Finish installation process.